carolekoziol/recipes/docs/index.md

 ![Catso](img/catso.JPG)

-A recipe collection for everyone!
-Feel free to adjust as you see fit.
+This is our recipe library that we collected and adjusted over the years!
+Feel free to adjust it as you see fit.